3DPrintDemon/Sovol-SV08_Little_Imp_Start_Code/README.md

 ## ANY PRINTER DAMAGE THAT RESULTS FROM USING THE INFORMATION HERE &/OR ENABLING THIS PER-PRINT AUTO Z FEATURE IS TOTALLY ON YOU, YOU HAVE BEEN WARNED> USE AT YOUR OWN RISK!

 This basic system is presented "as is" & without warranty!
+It has been tested but not by me personally.
+It is known working!

 *********************